Boise, Idaho: Incorporation and growth

 Designed by Alfred B. Mullett, the U.S. Assay Office at 210 Main Street was built in 1871 and today is a National Historic Landmark.
 It first began accepting gold and silver for purchase on March 2, 1872, largely eliminating the need to transport ore to the mint in San Francisco.
 A territorial penitentiary, now known as the Old Idaho State Penitentiary, opened the same month several miles east of town.
-Mining continued to be important to Boise's economic growth and periodic booms contributed to population growth as well, though production of gold and silver probably peaked in the 1860s.
+Mining continued to be important to Boise's economic growth, and periodic booms contributed to population growth as well, though production of gold and silver probably peaked in the 1860s.
 1882's gold and silver production of $3,500,000 declined to $1,488,315 (including lead) by 1899.

 Boise began to earn its City of Trees nickname in this period with a popular focus on a range of tree planting projects.
-Thomas J. Davis planted several thousand fruit trees in 1864 and several other early businessmen either founded nurseries or orchards of their own.
-In the 1870s tree planting began in earnest in downtown Boise led by prominent hotels as well as businessmen and residents.
+Thomas J. Davis planted several thousand fruit trees in 1864, and several other early businessmen either founded nurseries or orchards of their own.
+In the 1870s, tree planting began in earnest in downtown Boise, led by prominent hotels as well as businessmen and residents.
 In 1907 Davis donated 43 acres of his orchard property to the city for use as a park in the name of his wife Julia.
 Commercial agriculture continued to expand, but was slowed by the lack of reliable rail links to regional and national markets and by a lack of large scale irrigation projects, which themselves were often tied to hoped-for railroad projects for financing.
 A.D.
-Foote, a successful mining engineer, drew up plans to irrigate up to 500,000 acres immediately south of Boise in 1882, but progress was halting and smaller farms were the norm until after the turn of the century with most located near to the river bottom where soil was productive and irrigation more easily achieved.
+Foote, a successful mining engineer, drew up plans to irrigate up to 500,000 acres immediately south of Boise in 1882, but progress was halting, and smaller farms were the norm until after the turn of the century, with most located near the river bottom where soil was productive and irrigation more easily achieved.
 Fruit orchards proliferated and sugar beets, still an important agricultural industry in Idaho, began to be widely cultivated in the 1890s.
 Cattle and sheep farming became increasingly important as the century closed.
 With the exception of dairy, most livestock products were exported from Idaho, unlike other agricultural products which were still largely scaled to support local markets.
 The timber industry also increasingly thrived in the Boise market in the 1880s and 1890s.
 Large quantities of timber were exported from elsewhere in Idaho, but a growing Boise supported the expansion of Alexander Rossi's sawmill, first established in 1865.
 Prominent early Boisean William Ridenbaugh had inherited control of the canal now bearing his name from his uncle William Morris in 1878 and later partnered with Rossi to expand the sawmill capacity under the name Rossi and Ridenbaugh Lumber Company.
 Their materials supported bridge building and the rapid expansion of Boise in the 1890s.